hugolatendresse/15618-final-project/index.md

 TODO complete after reading https://www.cs.cmu.edu/afs/cs/academic/class/15418-f24/www/projects/project-proposal.pdf (they say it's the most improtant section)

+We plan on trying two main strategies to parallelize MoE layers: intra-expert parallelism, and inter-expert parallelism.
+Intra-expert parallelism means processing the activations within a single expert concurrently.
+It is similar to the concept of data parallelism, but at a finer granularity (we split across activations within a sample instead of samples within a batch).
+Inter-expert parallelism means treating each expert or groups of experts as separate models that can operate independently on different GPUs.
+It is more similar to model parallelism.
+We will tackle intra-parallelism first, and inter-parallelism second.

 - PLAN TO ACHIEVE
   - Write a CUDA kernel(s) implementing the key components of our baseline MoE model, namely a MoE MLP layer consisting of routers (gate functional units) and experts (FFNs)
   - Complete the implementation of a full MoE transformer by incorporating our work with existing FlexFlow CUDA kernels for the traditional parts of MoE transformers (self-attention, etc.)
   - Write other CUDA and C++ code to make our baseline model work with the FlexFlow API (inference only).
   - Successfully serve an MoE model with FlexFlow.
-  - Benchmark per-token latency and throughput of our baseline model using FlexFlow vs per-token latency without using an accelerator.
+  - Benchmark per-token latency and throughput of our baseline model using FlexFlow vs per-token latency of Hugging Face's transformers package.
   - All steps above will be completed twice: once for intra-expert parallelism and once for inter-expert parallelism.
   - Create a poster explaining how FlexFlow works, describing the architecture of our chosen MoE model, and showing our process in parallelizing it.

 - HOPE TO ACHIEVE
+  - Beat Hugging Face transformers in terms of per-token latency.
+We only "hope" to achieve that because that library already makes use of parallelization and is probably optimized to some extent, and because we are not using speculative decoding.
   - Iterate on our implementation to achieve good speedups
   - Benchmark our implementation against other accelerators like vLLM and FasterTransformer
   - Create a web interface for interacting with our implementation vs non-accelerated implementation

+- IF PROGRESS IS SLOW
+  - In case the data parallelism takes longer than we thought, we may not complete the model parallelism.

 ## Platform Choice

-TODO complete after reading https://www.cs.cmu.edu/afs/cs/academic/class/15418-f24/www/projects/project-proposal.pdf

-FlexFlow is implemented in C++ and CUDA.
+FlexFlow is implemented in C++ and CUDA, so those are the two languages we will use.
+We will be working from Linux machines since it is the only OS officially supported by FlexFlow.

 ## Schedule